kovidgoyal/kitty/docs/desktop-notifications.rst

 Being informed when a notification is closed
 ------------------------------------------------

+.. versionadded:: 0.36.0
+   Notifications of close events were added in kitty version 0.36.0

 If you wish to be informed when a notification is closed, you can specify ``c=1`` when sending the notification.
 For example::